AishwaryaHastak/MNIST_Digit_Classification/README.md

 The best achieved accuracy of the modified model is 98.49%

 # UNDERSTANDING OF THE PROBLEM
-The problem is a multi-class image classification problem, where we have to identify the handwritten digit in the image.
+The problem is a multi-class image classification problem, where we have to identify the handwritten digit in the image, hence a total of 10 output classes.
 To do this job, we will build a deep neural net model with multiple convolution networks, pooling layers, and fully connected layers.
 We are making use of the famous LENET architecture for MNIST dataset image classification.

 ---